GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.24/snackBar.md

 title: SnackBar
 ---

-Snackbars inform users of a process that an app has performed or will perform.
+Snackbars inform users about a process that an app has performed or will perform.
 They appear temporarily, towards the bottom of the screen.
-They shouldn’t interrupt the user experience, and they don’t require user input to disappear.
+They shouldn’t interrupt the user experience and don’t require user input to disappear.

 ## Import